 its raining you too marvelous encounters of my life oh droplets

 This line is slightly more positive and emphasizes how his mind is awash with different emotions.
 Depression sufferers often talk about their mind racing.
 I think this is what he is describing.
 The fact that he is thinking about torturous events and happy memories at the same time.

 and those clouds rear and begin to whinny a universe of auricular cities

-The fact that he describes the clouds as rearing suggest that they are ready to pounce or jump.
+The fact that he describes the clouds as rearing suggests that they are ready to pounce or jump.
 Or to unleash a torrent.
-Once again though the clouds produce a sound, the term whinny describes a high-pitched neigh, which ties in with the comment about rearing up, the way a horse would and auricular is things pertaining to the ear.
+Once again though the clouds produce a sound, the term whinny describes a high-pitched neigh, which ties in with the comment about rearing up, the way a horse would, and auricular is things pertaining to the ear.
 Could this mean a noisy cities?
 Invaded cities would certainly be noisy and France was invaded during the First World War.

 listen to it rain while regret and disdain weep an ancient music

 Once again this line is filled with sorrow as the narrator implores the reader to listen to the rain and how their feelings of regret and disdain cause an ancient music.
 This is what suggests the narrator is referring to war.
 As wars have raged on our planet as long as history has been recorded.